A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 • Certain genetic variants (e.g. in breast cancer, the genetic variant in the ATM (ataxia-telangiectasis mutated) gene has been linked to a greater risk of developing RIF)

-Though we can’t control the above risk factors, it can be helpful to identify your risk level so you can be ready to identify RIF early (if and when it happens), and get the help you need to minimize its impact.
+Though we can’t control the above risk factors, it can be helpful to identify your risk level so you can be ready to identify RFS early (if and when it happens) and get the help you need to minimize its impact.

-By now I’m sure it’s no surprise to you that RIF can have a tremendous impact on how you feel and move.
+By now I’m sure it’s no surprise to you that RFS can have a tremendous impact on how you feel and move.
 It often causes (4):

 • A loss of joint mobility